LEGreen1984/magento-environment/readme.md

 Pre-instructions

-- Git clone this repo from GitHub to you're localhost https://github.com/LEGreen1984/magento-environment.git
+- Git clone this repo from GitHub to your localhost https://github.com/LEGreen1984/magento-environment.git

 - Go to the magento download site and download the open source version as a TAR file